 Audeze also recently introduced the Sine, an on-ear model using dynamic drivers, for $449.
 The optional Cipher cable adds $50 to their price, letting you get an Apple compatible headphone for $499.

-Finally, Audeze will introduce the world’s first in-ear planar magnetic headphones.
-We can not wait to get our hands on these and test them out.
-There will be an iSine10 and iSine20, at $399 and $599 respectively, and both will come with the Cipher cable.
+Finally, Audeze has introduced the world’s first in-ear planar magnetic headphones.
+The iSine10 and iSine20, at $399 and $599 respectively, both come with the Cipher cable.
 The iSine20 uses a slightly larger and more powerful planar magnetic driver and promises more dynamics and deeper bass extension.

 All of the Cipher Audeze headphones come with an app that lets you customize the sound through a parametric EQ.
 Run across a song with too much bass.
 Turn it down.
 Need to add some sparkle to a really old recording?
 Play around with the treble boost.
 Pretty cool overall.

 Another way to conquer the lightning connection is to just avoid it all together with wireless headphones.
-Master & Dynamic and Bowers & Wilkins offer models that are extremely comfortable and sound great!
+Brands like Master & Dynamic, Bowers & Wilkins, Focal, and Audiofly offer models that are extremely comfortable and sound great!